danicomo/9dof-orientation-estimation/README.md

 Since 2015 we are running our own business with inertial systems within 221e SRL, always in collaboration with the University of Bergamo.

 ## About the authors
-[Daniele Comotti](https://it.linkedin.com/in/daniele-comotti-185a2a102) & [Michele Ermidoro](https://it.linkedin.com/in/michele-ermidoro-77268746) graduated in Computer Science Engineering in 2011.
+[Daniele Comotti](https://it.linkedin.com/in/daniele-comotti-185a2a102) & [Michele Ermidoro](https://it.linkedin.com/in/michele-ermidoro-77268746) graduated in Computer Science Engineering at University of Bergamo in 2011.
 The same year joined the [Microelectronics Lab](http://www00.unibg.it/struttura/struttura.asp?cerca=ing_microlab_intro) and the [Control & Automation Lab](http://move.unibg.it/cal/) of the University of Bergamo, respectively, where they carried out their Ph.D. programs.
 Currently they run their own business and still collaborate with the University of Bergamo.

 ## Contacts
 - Github personal email